goschtl/zope/bluebream/website/docs/v1.0/tutorial4.rst

 Assigning Roles to Principals
 -----------------------------

 To make our package work again, we now have to connect the roles to some principals.
 We are going to create two new principals called boarduser and boardeditor.
-To do that, go to the Zope 3 root directory and add the following lines to principals.zcml:
+To do that, go to the BlueBream root directory and add the following lines to principals.zcml:

   <principal